South Korea: Talks with US on management of nukes underway

 Yoon’s top adviser for press affairs, Kim Eun-hye, issued a statement Tuesday saying that Seoul and Washington “are discussing an intel-sharing, a joint planning and subsequent joint execution plans over the management of U.S. nuclear assets in response to North Korea’s nuclear (threats).”

-Kim said Biden likely answered “no” because a reporter tersely asked him about a nuclear exercise without providing any background information.
+Kim said Biden likely answered “no” because a reporter tersely asked him about nuclear exercises without providing any background information.

 In the Chosun Ilbo interview, Yoon said that while the U.S. nuclear weapons belong to the U.S., planning, intel-sharing and exercises involving them must be jointly conducted with South Korea.
 He said he finds it difficult to assure his people of a security guarantee with the current levels of U.S. security commitment.